banago/CPT-Class/readme.md

 ## About

-I find myself much too often creating custom post types code for WordPress and it was hight time I figured something out about it.
-Thus, here is this PHP class making the process of creating WordPress custom post types & taxonomies as easy as possible.
+I find myself much too often creating custom post types code for WordPress and it was high time I figured something out about it.
+Thus, here is this PHP class making the process of creating WordPress custom post types and taxonomies as easy as possible.

-Producton Ready.
-I use it on multiple projects.
+This class is Producton Ready; I use it on multiple projects.

 ## Usage